ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 A pack cannot contain an item that is larger than its own size and characters cannot wear packs that are of equal or larger size than they are.
 However, you can certainly have packs inside other packs.
 In these instances, the pack’s Size rating is used rather than its capacity.

-#### Encumbrance
+#### **Encumbrance**
 A character can wear as many packs as is within reasonable boundaries of the imagination.
 If the Total Size of the items a character is carrying exceeds their Carrying Capacity, then the character’s Movement is hindered by the difference.
-In addition, any Encumbrance a character has also acts as Hindrance to all Tests based on Physical Aspects.
+In addition, any Encumbrance a character has also acts as Hindrance to all Tests based on Physical Aspects (Strength, Finesse).

 ### Lights
 The world of Mythmakers, while fantastical, is full of monsters and creatures that prowl in the night.
 For many creatures, darkness hinders wits and so light is needed.
 In order for a light source to be used, it must either be placed upon a surface or held in at least one hand.

-Items that provide lighting cast out a radiance which represents the number of squares of unhindered vision for creatures with normal vision.
-Each turn that a light source is lit or casts illumination, its quality decreases by 1.
-When a light source’s quality reaches zero, then it is used up and it no longer casts light.
+Items that provide lighting cast out a radiance which represents the number of zones illuminated by the light.
+Any zones within a light's radiance are treated as if they were in normal lighting.

 | Item           | Radiance | Size Rating | Rarity        |
 | -------------- | -------- | ----------- | ------------- |